JanSalecker/slckr-mm/README.md

 👀<br>I’m interested in coding, music, design & DIY

-💻<br>I’m currently learning web & app development
+💻<br>I’m currently learning app & web development.

 🤜 🤛<br>I’m looking to collaborate on simple things for the moment.
 I'd like to get used to git and coding.